Nelsallg/easylibs/packages/libbest/file-uploader/README.md

 # File Uploader

-The `FileUploader` class provides a simple way to upload files to a server.
-It can be used to upload single or multiple files, and it provides progress feedback for each file.
+The File Uploader class provides a simple and customizable way to upload files in a web application.
+It supports single and multiple file uploads, and can display progress bars for each file.

 ## Installation

-To install the `FileUploader` class, simply add the following line to your `package.json` file:
+To install the File Uploader, simply add the following script to your HTML file:

 ```bash
 npm install libbest/file-uploader